nycynik/FE-WebDev/Projects/IQTest/IQTest.md

 1. Parse the JSON data.
 2. Allow the user to move between questions / basic navigation.
 3. Track the correct and incorrect responses and keep a score.
-4. Show appropriate feedback at the end of the quiz.
+4. Show appropriate feedback at the end of the quiz and score x/y pts.

 ## Rubric